jimburton/CI646-LC/README.md

 "NOT = ..." and so on.
 Now you can call your macros and reduce them with suitable arguments to check that they do what you expect.

-5. Finally, this REPL comes with many useful macros predefined.
+5. Finally, note that this REPL comes with many useful macros predefined.
 Click on `program.txt` in the left sidebar to see the list of these.
 Look at the definition of numbers, called *Church numerals*.
 A Church numeral is a λ expression that takes two arguments, say `f` and `x`.
 The Church numeral `n` applies `f` to `x` `n` times.
 So 'zero' applies `f` to `x` zero times, "one" does it once, and so on: `zero ≡ λf.λx.x`, `one ≡ λf.λx.f x`, `two ≡ λf.λx.f (f x)`, and so on.
-Define a macro, `PRED`, that decrements a Church numeral and use that to define a subtraction macro, `SUB`.
 Church numerals are "natural" numbers, so there are no negative values -- one less than zero is just zero, as is `n-m` where `m` is greater than `n`.

-You can read more about Church encoding here: https://en.wikipedia.org/wiki/Church_encoding.
+    Use the definitions of Church numerals and arithmetic here: https://en.wikipedia.org/wiki/Church_encoding to define the PRED (the predecessor of a numeral) and SUB (subtraction) macros.